hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

+The owl sits on a pole, right next to a beached dinghy wreathed in creepers.
-The owl pauses, head cocked, as if it has just heard the rustling of a vole in the vines woven thickly around its perch.
+It pauses, head cocked, as if it has just heard a vole in the undergrowth.

 #### Old stuff